KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

 ## Conclusion

-This article describes how C# language (combining unmanaged code and compilation for javascript) can be used to create a really cross-platform solution.
+This article describes how C# language (combining unmanaged code and compilation for JavaScript) can be used to create a really cross-platform solution.
 Despite the focus on .NET and JavaScript, compiling to Android, iOS (by using Mono), and Windows Phone is also possible based on this approach, which, of course, has its pitfalls.
 The code is a bit redundant due to its universality, but it does not affect performance as graphic operations usually take significantly more time.

-To my mind, this article will be useful enough even without the source code.
-You are welcome to comment and ask questions.